xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/install.md

 Unpack the archive and copy the versioned folder into the `%userprofile%\AppData\Roaming\xPacks\arm-none-eabi-gcc` (for example `C:\Users\ilg\AppData\Roaming\xPacks\arm-none-eabi-gcc`) folder;
-according
-to Microsoft, this is the recommended location for installing user specific packages.
+according to Microsoft, `AppData\Roaming` is the recommended location for installing user specific packages.

 You may shorten the last folder name and keep only the version.